-If the partnership or LTC has received schedular payments, we'll send you a Summary of earnings (SOE), detailing the payments received and the tax deducted.
+If the partnership or LTC has received schedular payments, we'll send you a Summary of income (previously Summary of earnings), detailing the payments received and the tax deducted.

-From your SOE, copy the total tax deducted into Box 10A and gross payments into Box 10B.
+From your Summary of income, copy the total tax deducted into Box 10A and gross payments into Box 10B.

-The SOE may not contain all your earnings information.
+The Summary of income may not contain all your earnings information.
 If any details are missing, please include them at Question 10.